neevek/rstun/README.md

   --cert path/to/cert.der \
   --addr-mapping 0.0.0.0:9900^8800
 ```
-  - `mode` here is `OUT` for `TunnelOut`, for securing traffic from local to the server through the tunnel.
+  - `mode` here is `OUT`, for securing traffic from local to the server through the tunnel.
   - `server-addr`, domain name or IP address of the server.
   - `password`, same as that for the server.
   - `cert`, see explanation above for `rstund`.
 Note this is also optional if connecting to the server with a domain name, or the server `rstund` runs with an auto-generated self-signed certificate (see the TEST example below).